Surgical Options for the Treatment of the Morbidly Obese

 Learn more about surgical options for the treatment of morbid obesity with Dr. Anthony M. Gonzalez, Medical Director of Bariatric Surgery, South Miami Hospital and Chief of Surgery, Baptist Hospital of Miami.
 This course explains patient selection criteria for robotic gastric bypass and robotic sleeve gastrectomy and describes typical surgical outcomes and average recovery for both procedures.

-Bariatric Surgeons, General Surgeons, Cardiologists, Family Medicine Physicians and other interest healthcare professionals.
+Bariatric Surgeons, General Surgeons, Cardiologists, Family Medicine Physicians and other interested healthcare professionals.

 - Explain Baptist Health’s experience with robotic gastric bypass and robotic sleeve gastrectomy.